 Leveraging ENERGY STAR can result in more cost-effective programs and greater savings over the long term.
 ENERGY STAR offers program sponsors:

-Buildings representing several billion square feet of space have benchmarked energy performance using EPA's Portfolio Manager tool, and thousands of commercial buildings have earned the ENERGY STAR label designating superior energy performance.
+Buildings representing several billion square feet of space have benchmarked energy performance using EPA's Portfolio Manager tool, and thousands of commercial buildings have earned the ENERGY STAR certification designating superior energy performance.
 View the ENERGY STAR snapshot for the latest national and state metrics showing ENERGY STAR's impact on the C&I sector.